GordonFreemanK/gfk-image/README.md

 We are now able to use PowerShell code in the User Shell Script plugin, and save it as part of a Batch Queue Manager workflow.

 **Notes:**
-- The digiKam plugin does not log but the fake cmd.exe logs any failure to a **cmd.log file on the user desktop**.
+- The digiKam plugin does not log but the fake cmd.exe logs any failure to `${Env:LocalAppData}\GFK\GFK.Image.cmd\cmd.log`
-- Loading PowerShell is a relatively CPU-intensive task. **Consider using multi-threading** by selecting `Queue Settings > Behaviour > Work on all processor cores` in Batch Queue Manager, unless your scripts use a non-thread-safe resource, or if I/O is the bottleneck (e.g. operations relying on a slow network connection).
+- Loading PowerShell is a relatively CPU-intensive task. **Consider using multi-threading** by selecting `Queue Settings > Behaviour > Work on all processor cores` in Batch Queue Manager, unless your scripts use a non-thread-safe resource, or if I/O is the bottleneck (e.g. operations relying on a slow network connection)
-- **Avoid any isolated `&` as they will be lost in translation and replaced by a new line**.
+- **Avoid any isolated `&` as they will be lost in translation and replaced by a new line**
-- **Disable digiKam metadata writing for the fields modified by these scripts** (unselect the relevant sections in `Settings > Configure digiKam... > Metadata > Behaviour > Write This Information to the Metadata`), or they will be overwritten after the batch script runs.
+- **Disable digiKam metadata writing for the fields modified by these scripts** (unselect the relevant sections in `Settings > Configure digiKam... > Metadata > Behaviour > Write This Information to the Metadata`), or they will be overwritten after the batch script runs

 ### 3. ExifTool configuration